liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. conspiracy means a secret plan by a group to do something unlawful or harmful
 1. in order for you to sound like a native English speaker, there are certain English words that you must know
 1. I have something to attend to, so I need to leave first
-1. I just took a break
+1. I just took a break; 我刚刚在开小差
 1. have a row with someone
 1. some cache entries are heavily used and therefore repeated evicted while others are hardly used at all or remain empty
 1. the total number of transistors can grow slowly with a growing cache size which makes this solution very attractive